List of musical symbols: Other stringed instruments

+The thumb is also used by the cello and bass, usually denoted by ϙ (a circle with a line coming out the bottom), or, more rarely, a T.

 Harp

-Fingering numbers are similar to piano, except there is no 5 as the little finger is not used in playing the harp.
+Fingering numbers are similar to piano, except there is no "5" as the little finger is not used in playing the harp.

 1 = thumb, 2 = index finger, 3 = middle finger, 4 = ring finger.

 Four-mallet percussion

 Six-mallet percussion

 Numbers for six-mallet percussion may be reversed as well.

 Organ

 The organ has many different abbreviations for its keyboards in European languages.